 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from Paul Mitchell The School San Diego. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
+All forms may be obtained by requesting them from Paul Mitchell The School San Diego. - 2 Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
 Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School San Diego.
 This fee is not included in the cost of tuition.
-In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - 1 Entrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - 6 Provide Verification Documents: - a.
+In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - The essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - 6 Provide Verification Documents: - a.
 Identification (provide only one): Copies of a passport, a government-issued identification, a driver's license, or a birth certificate are required. - b.
-Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency diploma or official High School Equivalency diploma test scores. - Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
+Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency diploma or official High School Equivalency diploma test scores. - Dual License: Students that have their California cosmetology license or have completed the 1600 hours in cosmetology and would like to enroll in the barbering program must submit a copy of their official transcript. - Dual License: Students that have their California barbering license or have completed 1500 hours in barbering and would like to enroll in the cosmetology program must submit a copy of their official transcript. - Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
 They are not considered equivalent to a Standard High School Diploma.
 We are required to verify that your proof of education is from a valid high school or High School equivalency program.
 If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school. - Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator and evaluated by a credentialed evaluation service.
 It is the students responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process.
 Because the cost of evaluating a foreign diploma or transcript must be incurred as a charge of admissions prior to enrollment in an eligible program, the fee cannot be included in the cost of attendance (COA).
 Guidance on who to contact to secure an official translation and evaluation can be obtained from the school Financial Aid Leader.